flelli/slack-integrations/README.md

 3. in the next page take note of the **Webhook URL** that was generated and optionally set other fields like the webhook label, name, icon etc. The URL looks like `https://hooks.slack.com/services/ABCDEFGHI/FGHIJKLMN/123abc456def789ldt645Bgs`.
 In the **Customize Name** field you can set the username you want notifications to appear from.
 For example you may set `nagios` or `zabbix`

 Now you're ready to go on the Slack side and you can start sending notifications.

+## Set up Slack alert notifications for Nagios
+Before you go any further you can test the script by sending manual notifications and simulate alerts.